Mindful Birthing and Parenting

 Pregnancy is a very special time to start a mindfulness practice when self-care takes on a whole other dimension.
 Mindfulness supports health, well-being, relaxation and balance and can significantly help reduce stress, anxiety, and depression.

 Pregnant women and their partners who have attended an MBCP program report an increase in confidence and a decrease in fear of childbirth.
 They also feel an overall sense of well-being and an increased ability to manage stress in daily life.
-Though still in its infancy, research is growing to support these clinical observations.

 Our desk-based, demanding and technological lifestyles have created a highly charged mindset that is neither beneficial to the mind or the body – and certainly not to pregnancy.

 Prolonged periods of stress during pregnancy increase the risk of having a preterm birth, of baby having a low birth weight, sleep and behavioural disorders in young children and chances of post-partum depression in mothers.
 In addition to learning pain coping skills for childbirth, expectant parents learn self-care tools to decrease stress in daily life.
 While some degree of stress is unavoidable, learning tools to reduce and cope with the stress in pregnancy is more than just a good idea.
 This process will benefit you, your partner and the life of your yet to be born child.

 How Can mindfulness transform your pregnancy and birth experience?